bimalpreetkaur/assessment/README.md

 Prerequisites :-
 You should have Java and Eclipse installed in your machine and Internet Connectivity.

-1. Clone the Repository (got clone https://github.com/bimalpreetkaur/assessment.git).
+Clone the Repository (got clone https://github.com/bimalpreetkaur/assessment.git).
-2. Open Eclipse.
+Open Eclipse.
-3. Click on the File menu.
+Click on the File menu.
-4. Select Open Projects from file System.
+Select Open Projects from file System.
-5. Click on directory.
+Click on directory.
-6. Locate the project.
+Locate the project.
-7. Click on finish.
+Click on finish.

+Execute test -

-8. Build the dependencies using command mvn clean install.
+Go to root directory of the project and build the dependencies and execute test using mvn clean install.
-9. Go through the project file.

-Eexcute test -

-10. Right click on the Test1.java file which you want to execute.
-11. Click on Run as and then click on Maven test
-12. Observe the execution of test scripts.

-Output -
+Test Output -

+Test Report
-13. Navigate to the test output folder.
+Navigate to the test output folder.
-14. Navigate to surefire-reports folder.
+Navigate to surefire-reports folder.
-15. Open the index.html file for test output report.
+Open the index.html file for test output report.

+Test Log
-16. Navigate to Log folder
+Navigate to Log folder
-17. Open log4j.log file for test logs.
+Open log4j.log file for test logs.

 # Limitations -